aParsecFromFuture/MultilayerPerceptron/README.md

 ### Continuous color

-You can find some visually useful stuffs in the view tab.
+You can find some visually useful stuff in the view tab.
 The continuous color option is not an interpolation, it's the probability map that softmax function produce.

 ![alt text](github%20resource/app_color.gif)